PanicAtTheCisco/configs/README.md

 - Refactor and finish script

 ## Note:
-- zsh, git, and wget are installed with this script in case they are not instlled already
+- zsh, git, and wget are installed with this script in case they are not installed already
   - Package manager is checked to limit incompatibility
 - In some cases the powerlevel10k config's icon may not render properly and 'p10k configure' may have to be run manually
 - The configs in the nvim folder are mainly just things im tinkering with to learn how lua configs in neovim work